-When a woman who’s keeping secrets falls for a journalist who’s digging for the truth, does the attraction between them stand a chance?
+When a woman who’s starting over falls for a journalist trying to dig up her past, does the attraction between them stand a chance?

-Cara Smith has a whole new life planned—a new name, a new look, and a new hometown in Abundance, Missouri.
-If she can just avoid questions from that intriguing guy at the newspaper, no one will ever find out about her past.
+Cara Smith can’t wait to put the first half of 1980 behind her and build a new life in the little town of Abundance, Missouri.
+If she can just avoid questions from that cute guy at the newspaper, no one ever needs to find out about her past.

-Will Hamlin, editor of the local paper, can’t help but wonder about the mayor’s new secretary.
+Will Hamlin, editor of the local paper, has some serious questions about the mayor’s new secretary.
 She’s clearly hiding something—something that could be the big story the newspaper desperately needs to stay afloat.
-But after Will’s initial inquiries fail to turn up anything, he grows less interested in Cara’s past and more interested in winning her heart with slices of pie and stolen kisses.
+But after Will’s initial queries find nothing, he grows less interested in Cara’s past and more interested in winning her heart with slices of pie and stolen kisses.

-When a crime is uncovered at city hall just as Will unearths Cara’s dark secret, the repercussions shatter their romance.
-Has Cara really left her past behind?
+When a crime is uncovered at city hall just as Will unearths Cara’s secret, the repercussions shatter their romance.
+Can Cara ever escape her past?
 Can Will finally find a way to save the paper?
-And can they each place their trust in God and together find freedom in the truth and overcome the obstacles to their love?
+And can they learn to place their trust in God and open their hearts to the love of a lifetime?

 Read an Excerpt: Chapter One

 Oh, a little caution—the kind that makes a driver keep both eyes on the road—is a good thing.